danielendeg/nugetpackageupdate/specs/De%2DIdentification/PaaS-integration-with-Anonymization-Module/PaaS-Integration-Investigation-Summary.md

 **Cosmos DB Integration**

-Futher investigation needed on pricing model with options of shared RU or multiple RU.
+Further investigation needed on pricing model with options of shared RU or multiple RU.

 **Anonymized View Controller and RBAC integration**

-Call routing and URL rewrite is needed for Anonynimzed view data access API calls to get through authorization and locate right dataset with view name/id.
+Call routing and URL rewrite is needed for Anonymized view data access API calls to get through authorization and locate right dataset with view name/id.
 RBAC phase1 shall the scenario with pre-defined scope of authorization.
-Further discussion needed on how to leverage RBAC phase2 dataslice for the scenario.
+Further discussion needed on how to leverage RBAC phase2 data slice for the scenario.

 **Monitoring, Logging and Audits**